docker/docs/content/engine/alternative-runtimes.md

 ---
 title: Alternative container runtimes
-description: |
-  Docker Engine uses runc as the default container runtime, but you can specify alternative runtimes using the CLI or by configuring the daemon
+description: 'Docker Engine uses runc as the default container runtime, but you

+  can specify alternative runtimes using the CLI or by configuring

+  the daemon

+  '
 keywords: engine, runtime, containerd, runtime v2, shim
 ---